St. Cloud Hospital opens state's second EmPATH unit for mental health emergencies

 EmPATH, which stands for emergency psychiatric assessment, treatment and healing, is a model of care that transitions patients away from often chaotic emergency departments into a calming setting where they can be assessed and receive a tailored treatment plan from nurses, psychiatrists and psychotherapists.

 Hook said the hospital's emergency department has for decades provided mental health nursing and, more recently, the department started staffing psychiatric providers.
-But often times, if a person needed inpatient care, they had to sit in the emergency room for a number of hours — or even days — before they could be admitted to St. Cloud's mental health unit or transferred to another unit in the state or even North Dakota.
+But often if a person needed inpatient care, they had to sit in the emergency room for a number of hours before they could be admitted to St. Cloud's mental health unit or transferred to another unit in the state or even North Dakota.

 "We were seeing a backlog of patients in the emergency room for mental health reasons who needed to be admitted, simply because there are not enough beds across the state for the patients," Hook said.

-St. Cloud Hospital is the second hospital in the state to open an EmPATH unit.
+St. Cloud Hospital is the second in the state to open an EmPATH unit.
 The first opened in March at M Health Fairview Southdale Hospital.
-M Health Fairview University of Minnesota Medical Center plans to open an EmPATH unit for children and adults in the future, according to the organization.
+M Health Fairview University of Minnesota Medical Center also plans to open an EmPATH unit for children and adults, according to the organization.

 St. Cloud's unit serves patients 18 and older who are out of high school.
 But the unit could expand to serve child and adolescent patients — an area that's even more underserved in the state.